LinkedIn Guide

 The key lies in how and when you communicate with your target audience.

-It can help you create personalized outreach campaigns for the leads you get from LinkedIn and automate follow-ups and engagement for you.
+It can help you create automated outreach campaigns for the leads you get from LinkedIn and automate follow-ups and engagement for you.

 It can easily bypass LinkedIn connection limits to save you from the LinkedIn jail.